-Midwestern State University's student organizations function through the Office of the Director of Student Development.
-All registered University student organizations have faculty/staff advisement, general coordination/supervision, and developmental support.
+Midwestern State University's student organizations function through the Office of Student Development and Orientation.
+All registered University student organizations have faculty/staff advisement, general coordination/supervision, developmental support and access to the Student Organization Fund (SOF).

-Information regarding present status of all groups, their current officers and membership requirements may be obtained in the Office of Student Development.
+Information regarding present status of all groups, their current officers and membership requirements may be obtained in the Office of Student Development and Orientation.
 Policies, guidelines, and regulations relating to student activities and sponsoring groups may be found in the Student Handbook.